Lets Talk Restorative

 A project for those affected by suicide directly or indirectly.
-This project will look at developing awareness around the need for a restorative approach for those victims who have been hit by suicidal thoughts and for anyone who is dealing with the aftermath of suicide and attempters, the projects design is to support this client group in a different way in order to be able to aid their recovery.
-Well Springs will be developing the project around restorative circles for those affected in partnership with two organisation (FoLAD) Festival of Life and Death and (WEM) Wide Eyed Mummy through the campaign Hashtag:On its Head.
-We will be raising awareness and holding an event in Bedfordshire to mark World Suicide day on 10th September 2018 in order to promote better mental health and well being.
+This project looks at developing awareness around the need for a restorative approach for those victims who have been affected by suicidal thoughts and for anyone who is dealing with the aftermath of losing someone to death by suicide and anyone who has contemplated.
+The projects design is to support this client group in a different way in order to be able to aid their recovery.
+Well Springs will be developing the project around restorative circles for those affected in partnership with (FoLAD) Festival of Life and Death and (WEM) Wide Eyed Mummy through the campaign Hashtag:On its Head.
+We will be raising awareness for World Suicide day which falls on the 10th September every year in order to promote restorative approaches as a way to better mental health and well being.

 Restorative Justice and Crime

 A service for anyone who has been directly affected by crime and wishes to address the harm caused with the offender by using a restorative approach.
 This is a victim led service although we do take referrals from offender led organisations.
 Engaging in a restorative approach is a voluntary process for all parties involved.
 Restorative Justice provisions are said to be effective for both victim and offender in putting right the impact and harm that crime or offence can cause.

 Restorative Practice in Foster Care and Residential Care

 This project looks at how we can support placing authorities and staff or foster carers to maintain the well being of children looked after by addressing causes of placement breakdown.
 By using restorative practice in foster care and residential care we can support placement stability encourage emotional stability and break down barriers for young people in conflict or at risk of gun or knife crime.